DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_the_dynamo_ui.md

 ![NEEDS UPDATE-callouts Searching the Library](images/2-2/07-LibrarySearching.png)
 >1.
 Search Field
-2. Best Fit Result / Selected
+2. Best Fit Result
+3. Result Pop Up
-3. Alternate Matches
+4. Alternate Matches

 ###2.3.4	Settings
 From geometric to user settings, these options can be found in the **Settings** menu.
 Here you can opt in or out for sharing your user data to improve Dynamo as well as define the application's decimal point precision and geometry render quality.